lildann/lildann/README.md

 My background and career up until now has been focused on contemporary art.
 Always seeking to look at the world in new ways, collaborate and learn from my peers, I've planned and produced large-scale exhibitions in art galleries and museums in Berlin, New York and London.

 Driven by curiosity, possibility, and a desire to keep learning, coding has changed my focus, widened my perspective, and enabled me to switch from a facilitator to a maker.
-The skills I developed while building exhibitions - problem-solving, working to hard deadlines, and communicating across multiple departments - paired with a habit of analysing structures to make them more efficient, are qualities that I bring to a team with energy and positivity.
+The skills I developed while building exhibitions - problem-solving, working to deadlines, and communicating across multiple departments - paired with a habit of analysing structures to make them more efficient, are qualities that I bring to a team with energy and positivity.

+I'm interested in the impact code can make on everyday life.
+As a lover of tech that can disrupt traditions and make each day easier and more fun, I'm excited to work in an industry that can create solutions to the complex problems we face at the moment.

-**Languages**: Ruby, JavaScript, CSS, SASS, HTML, SQL <br>
+**Languages**: Ruby, JavaScript, HTML, CSS, SASS, SQL <br>
-**Frameworks**: Rails, Sinatra <br>
+**Frameworks and Environments**: Rails, Sinatra, Node.js <br>
-**Testing**: Rspec, Capybara, Jasmine <br>
+**Testing**: RSpec, Capybara, Jasmine <br>
 **DBMS**: PostgreSQL, TablePlus <br>
-**Methodologies**: TDD, MVC, Domain Modelling, SOLID principles, Agile process, XP values <br>
+**Methodologies**: BDD, TDD, MVC, Domain Modelling, SOLID principles, Agile processes, XP values <br>

 ## Projects